Isle of Bute: Tourist locations

 Loch Fad is a deep freshwater loch stocked with pike and brown trout, and is available to visiting tourist fishermen.
 Boats are available to hire.

 Scalpsie Bay has a colony of over 200 seals on its beach, which can only be reached on foot across the fields.
 The island also has many herds of deer, rich bird life and some large hares.
 Wild goats with large curled horns may be seen in the north of the island.

 Port Bannatyne, a village towards the north of the island, is the centre for sailing and sea-fishing on the island.
 It has two boatyards and a marina for 200 vessels.
 Langoustines are fished with creels anchored in the bay.
 X-Class midget submarines were stationed in Kames Bay during World War II and there is a memorial to World War II dead.
 Port Bannatyne Golf Club is known for scenic views from the course.

 The road from Port Bannatyne goes 7 mi along the shore of the Kyles of Bute to the small ferry to Colintraive on the Argyll mainland.

 Rothesay

 The 1920s Winter Gardens (now the "Discovery Centre") close to the Rothesay Pier houses a small cinema and tourist information office.
 Nearby are the Victorian toilets.

-There are a variety of music, folk and poetry festivals, and walking trails and new cycling routes.
+There are a variety of music, folk, and poetry festivals, as well as walking trails and new cycling routes.